Think Beyond Summit

 • Stephanie J. Ellis (Group leader, Max Perutz Labs)

-• Sabine Herlitschka (CEO, Infineon)
+• Sabine Herlitschka (CEO, Infineon Technologies Austria AG)

-• Moderation: Christof Gattringer (President, Austrian Science Fund (FWF))
+• Moderation: Christof Gattringer (President, Austrian Science Fund FWF)

 Keynote & Panel Debate 2: Defining the Limits of Freedom and Autonomy in Research